sisrfeng/coc-wiki/Using-coc-extensions.md

 ## Debug coc extension

-If extension throw uncaught errors, you can get the error message by: `:messages`.
+If an extension throws uncaught errors, you can get the error message by: `:messages`.

-For extension using language server, you can use output channel, check out https://github.com/neoclide/coc.nvim/wiki/Debug-language-server#using-output-channel.
+For extensions using a language server, you can use the output channel, check out https://github.com/neoclide/coc.nvim/wiki/Debug-language-server#using-output-channel.

-If the extension using stdio to write messages, you can get the output from the log file of coc, the log file could be find by run command: `node -e 'console.log(path.join(os.tmpdir(), "coc-nvim.log"))'`.
+If the extension is using stdio to write messages, you can get the output from the log file of coc, the log file can be found by runnung the command: `node -e 'console.log(path.join(os.tmpdir(), "coc-nvim.log"))'`.

-The default log level is info, to get the debug information, set `NVIM_COC_LOG_LEVEL` environment variable by command: `export NVIM_COC_LOG_LEVEL=debug`.
+The default log level is info, to get the debug information, set the `NVIM_COC_LOG_LEVEL` environment variable by command: `export NVIM_COC_LOG_LEVEL=debug`.

-You can also use chrome to debug extension, checkout https://github.com/neoclide/coc.nvim/wiki/Debug-coc.nvim.
+You can also use chrome to debug extensions, checkout https://github.com/neoclide/coc.nvim/wiki/Debug-coc.nvim.

 ## Implemented coc extensions